alexiiion/teach-geometric-optimization/README.md

 <img src="./_instructions/cmake-gui-initial-config.PNG" width="500"/>

-From the root directory that contains `CMakeLists.txt`, run:
+On MacOS, you can also use the cmake-gui, as described above.
+Alterantively, from the root directory that contains `CMakeLists.txt`, run:

 ```
 mkdir _build